1TracyK/food-lookup2/README.md

-AS A Cook
-I WANT TO search for recipes of various meals
+AS A cook I want to ensure that I get the most out of all of my groceries so I've created this website so that I can identify recipes that will include the ingredients that I already have .

-SO THAT I can expand my recipes since food is my expression of love
+Additionally I search for recipes that offer variety since food is one of my many expressions of love.

-AS A Food Lover
-I WANT TO contrast different recipes
-SO THAT I can find new meals for friends and family
+As a food lover I enjoy offering dishes from many different cultures so that I can impress my friends and family.

-Additionally, AS A person responsible for a household I WANT TO look up ingredients of recipes
-SO THAT I can estimate costs of my next purchases
+Additionally, AS A person responsible for a houshold I look up ingredients of recipes so that I can estimate costs of my next purchases for new recipes.

-This project can be accessed at: https://github.com/1TracyK/food-lookup2.git'
+This project can be accessed at: https://1tracyk.github.io/food-lookup2/

-Courtesy of Web Cefar
+This is a project designed by Web Cefar & Zsolt Nagy